ryantanzr/tp/docs/DeveloperGuide.md

     Use case ends.

-* 1b.
-The specified application does not exist.
-  * 1b1.
-System shows an error message.

-  Use case ends.

-**Guarantees**
-* System state remains unchanged if deletion fails.

 ### UC04 - Update a job application

-**Preconditions**
-* User has viewed the list of applications (UC01).

 **MSS**
 1. User requests to update specific fields of an application.
-3. System updates the application.
+2. System updates the application.
-4. System displays the updated application.
+3. System displays the updated application.

    Use case ends.

 **Extensions**

 * 1a.
-The specified application does not exist.
+System detects an invalid index.
     * 1a1.
 System shows an error message.

       Use case ends.

 * 1b.
 No fields provided to update.
   * 1b1.
 System shows an error message.